INTABiotechMJ/MITE-Tracker/readme.md

 # Results
 All the results are placed in _results/[yourjobname]/_.
+Here you will find:
+    _families.fasta_ all the MITEs sequences divided by families (custom format) _families_nr.fasta_ with one MITE per family in fasta format _all.fasta_ all MITEs in fasta format
-Here you will find _mites.fasta_ with all the MITEs sequences and also _mites.gff3_ with a gff file describing the MITEs in the genome file.
+    _all.gff3_  a gff file describing all MITEs found

 # Troubleshooting
 If getting any error while running the BLASTn searches please check you blast+ version